 The Algarve, Portugal

-Portugal’s Algarve region is praised as one of Europe’s best kept secrets.
+Portugal’s Algarve region is praised as one of Europe’s best kept secrets and is a perfect place for ideal homes Portugal.
 It encompasses some of the continent’s most beautiful Mediterranean beaches and is studded with golf resorts.
 Recently, a Forbes article billed the town of Praia de Carvoeiro in the Algarve as a place you can move abroad where the cost of living is so low that you may not even need to work.
 Writer Laura Begley Bloom calculated that an average monthly budget per person living there could be as little as $1,150, including rent, bills and groceries… So, when’s the next flight taking off?

 Another of Europe’s most beloved cities, Barcelona mixes ancient Catalan charm with modern city-beach living.
 It has a thriving youth culture that exists in harmony with relaxed seaside vibes, catering perfectly to all ages and tastes.
 Average rental accommodation costs $1,100 a month, while utilities and transportation are incredibly cheap.
 Research your options for staying in this vibrant city and you could be jetting off to a new life of tapas and vino on your apartment balcony in no time at all.